SinaedaA/amplicon_mpmi/markdown/command_line.md

 - `history`: will give you a history of commands you ran.
 - `cp`: stands for "copy".
 You can copy file1.txt to file1_copy.txt, simply by running `cp file1.txt file1_copy.txt`.
 - `mv`: stands for "move".
 This will move a file from one place to another, and also enables you to rename it.
 For example, if I want to rename my copied file, I can run `mv file1_copy.txt copy_of_file1.txt`.
 Using `ls` you can see that the first file "disappeared", because it was renamed to "copy_of_file1.txt".
 In this case I stayed in the same directory, but I can also use it to move the file around, with or without renaming it.
 For example, `mv copy_of_file1.txt ~/Downloads/` will move the file to the ~/Downloads/ directory, without renaming it.
 If I wanted to rename it, I can just add the new name after the directory name : `mv copy_of_file1.txt ~/Downloads/new_file1.txt`.
-- `rm`: stands for "remove".
-This can delete files and directories, given you use the correct flags.
-As you can imagine, this can be dangerous as it doesn't move the file to the bin, but rather deletes it **permanently** from the computer.
+- `rm`: stands for "remove". 🚩🚩🚩 This can delete files and directories, given you use the correct flags.
+As you can imagine, this can be dangerous as it doesn't move the file to the bin, but rather deletes it **permanently** from the computer 🚩🚩🚩.
 In order to make sure we don't delete important stuff, we will change one of the "settings" of our command line, so that, when you use `rm` on a file, it will prompt you automatically to confirm that you really want to delete the file.

 ## Bash settings
 In your `$HOME` directory, there are files and folders that you can see using `ls`, but there are also hidden files 👻.
 The name of these files starts with a `.`, which hides them from you, except if you use the `ls -a` command ("a" stands for "all").
 Try it out !